jackc/puddle/README.md

 * Bug reports and fixes are welcome.
 * New features will usually not be accepted if they can be feasibly implemented in a wrapper.
 * Performance optimizations will usually not be accepted unless the performance issue rises to the level of a bug.

+## Supported Go Versions

+puddle supports the same versions of Go that are supported by the Go project.
+For [Go](https://golang.org/doc/devel/release.html#policy) that is the two most recent major releases.
+This means puddle supports Go 1.18 and higher.

 ## License